Aakashguptha1/Byte_Find/README.md

 2.3 Identify Common Vulnerabilities Using Service and Version

 ---
+## 🛡️ Prerequisites
+- **Metasploit Framework**: Ensure that the Metasploit Framework is installed on your system.
+You can download it from the [official Metasploit website](https://www.metasploit.com/).
+For installation instructions, refer to their [documentation](https://docs.metasploit.com/).
+- **Nmap**: Ensure that Nmap is installed on your system.
+You can download it from the [official Nmap website](https://nmap.org/download.html).
+For installation instructions, refer to their [documentation](https://nmap.org/book/inst-methods.html).

+---
 ## 📥 Installation
 1. Clone or download the project repository:
    ```bash